Lydia Ko: What’s In The Bag

 She returned to winning ways in the 2021 Lotte Championship and lifted the titles at the Gainbridge LPGA at Boca Rio, BMW Ladies Championship and CME Group Tour Championship in 2022.

-Ko has also claimed titles on the ALPG Tour in the 2012, Bing Lee Samsung Women’s NSW Open and 2013, 2015 and 2016 ISPS Handa New Zealand Women’s Open, and the Ladies European Tour‘s Aramco Saudi Ladies International in 2021.
+Ko has also claimed titles on the ALPG Tour in the 2012, Bing Lee Samsung Women’s NSW Open and 2013, 2015 and 2016 ISPS Handa New Zealand Women’s Open, and the Ladies European Tour‘s Aramco Saudi Ladies International in 2021 and 2022.

-Ko remains the world number one in the Rolex Rankings for the World Women’s Golf Standings before the latest win.
+Ko is ranked 12 in the Rolex Rankings for the World Women’s Golf Standings.

 What’s In The Bag Lydia Ko (at the Saudi Ladies International in February 2023)